• Skip to primary navigation

 • Pulverize graham crackers in food processor until finely ground into crumbs (skip this step if starting with graham cracker crumbs).

-• Combine graham cracker crumbs and sugars in a medium-sized bowl.
-Add melted butter and use a fork to combine ingredients well.
+• Stir together graham cracker crumbs and sugars in a medium-sized bowl.
+Add melted butter and use a fork to combine ingredients well until crumbs are all moistened.

-• If the crust needs to be pre-baked, bake on 375F for 7-10 minutes.
+• If the crust needs to be pre-baked, bake on 350F (175C) for 10-13 minutes and allow to cool before filling.
 If using this crust as part of a different recipe, bake according to your recipe's instructions.
 If this crust is for a no-bake recipe, refrigerate or freeze for 10-20 minutes before filling.

 Notes

-You can just use white sugar if you do not have brown.
+You can substitute more granulated sugar if you do not have brown.

 Nutrition